 The detailed transformation roadmap will typically consist of a detailed quarter by quarter activities, outcomes and milestones for the first 24 months, and then for subsequent years an annual phased roadmap items.
 Typically, the transformation roadmap will comprise of high-level work streams and phases so that incremental delivery is possible.

-A business case – both qualitative and quantitative – may be necessary at three stages.
+A business case – both qualitative and quantitative – may be necessary in three stages.
 Stage one can be at the initial funding to evaluate the value and viability of a transformation.
 Stage 2 business case is during the recommendation of the transformation approach.
 Stage 3 business case can be at a work stream level.

 Of course, a transformation roadmap is a strategic deliverable.
 The real work will start soon thereafter in various projects and work streams.
 That is out of the scope of this article.